AlwaysHungrie/plant-wallet/plant-wallet/README.md

 # plant-wallet

-Autonomous Solana stablecoin wallet.
-Splits your USDC holdings between liquid working capital and an idle yield position (JLP).
-Rebalances hourly.
-Adjusts the working/idle split daily based on real spending patterns — so you never run out of liquid funds and idle money is always working.
+USDC wallet that maintains a configurable split between liquid USDC (working capital) and JLP (idle capital earning yield).
+The split rebalances automatically on a schedule and adjusts its own target ratio based on how often liquid funds actually get used.

 ---